cos316/assignment6-starter-code/README.md

-# COS316, Assignment 6: Secure Object Relational Mapper (Secure DORM)
+# COS316, Assignment 6/Final Project: Secure Object Relational Mapper (Secure DORM)

-## Due: 11/25 at 23:00 Princeton Time
+# Extensions for Final Project

+For the final project, we remove a few of the original expectations from Assignment 6.
+Please select some portion of the project to deviate from.
+For example, instead of creating capabilities, explore using join tables for permissions, or examine whether it's possible to create more fine-grained capabilities, such as update/create/delete permissions.
+You are free to deviate from the original specification however you would like and we expect some modification to the original design, as well as a clear explanation of why you modified the design.

+Since the design may deviate from the original, the graderbot tests will not work, so its expected that you create your own tests and demonstrate that your implementation is correct.
+The existing tests can be used as a starting point for your own tests.

 # Secure Dopey Object Relational Mapper (Secure DORM)

-This assignment asks you to extend the Dopey Object Relational Mapper (DORM) that you built in assignment 4.
+This project asks you to extend the Dopey Object Relational Mapper (DORM) that you built in assignment 4, with a focus on security.
 As a reminder, the ORM you built translates language-level objects---Go structs---to and from a "relational mapping"---a SQLite database.
 In this assignment you will use capabilities to allow applications to enforce a security policy about who can read and write objects in the database.